Yellow group — GYMNASTICS APPARATUS

 These words look like they belong in one group but actually fit somewhere else entirely.

-Seems like: GYMNASTICS APPARATUS → Actually: BASEBALL CALLS
+Seems like: GYMNASTICS APPARATUS → Actually: STATUS

 Seems like: BASEBALL CALLS → Actually: STATUS